The Big Picture

 Part of this demand was driven by the need to refresh warm weather wardrobes, and prepare for summer travel.
 This is particularly good news given that inflationary pressures remain a challenge.
 Inflation increased by 8.3% last month, after posting a 8.5% climb in March.

 And while inflation is taking a toll on consumer confidence — the confidence index dropped slightly last month, according to the Conference Board— so far it is mainly affecting the lower end of the apparel market.
 We are seeing consistent demand for luxury items like jewelry, indicating the wealthier consumers have yet to be deterred by price increases.
+However, inflation and disappointing sales figures in some part of the economy have spooked investors, sending the Dow down over 13% so far this year.
+We’ll see if this unease spreads.

 April Sales